U.N. Council backs Iran nuclear deal but Tehran hardliners object

 At the same news conference, Iranian Foreign Minister Mohammad Javad Zarif did not touch on the issue of Israel directly, but said: “Of course we have differing political views.
 But we can talk about these differences of opinion.”

-Additional reporting by Gernot Heller in Tehran, Robin Emmott and Francesco Guarascio in Brussels, Julia Edwards in Washington and Phil Stewart in Israel; Writing by David Stamp and Grant McCool; Editing by Giles Elgood, Toni Reinhold
+Additional reporting by Gernot Heller in Tehran, Robin Emmott and Francesco Guarascio in Brussels, and Julia Edwards in Washington; writing by David Stamp; editing by Giles Elgood